SuperValu (United States): Culture

-Diversity

 SuperValu received a 100% rating on the Corporate Equality Index released by the Human Rights Campaign starting in 2008.

-Environment

 Cub Foods and its parent company, SuperValu, was the first grocer in Minnesota to be awarded LEED (Leadership in Energy and Environmental Design) Gold NC2.2 Certification for one of its stores.
 The Cub store, located in the Phalen neighborhood of St. Paul is one of just three grocery stores in the nation to successfully achieve LEED Gold Certification.

 Albertsons was the first major retailer to earn a LEED Certification on their remodeled La Habra store.
 It features water saving faucets, over 40 skylights, "Night" curtains over open cold cases and LED lighting.

 In August 2009, SuperValu was recognized by the U.S. Environmental Protection Agency for achieving their emissions target.

 Accounting irregularities and practices in 2002

 In June 2002, SuperValu announced it would restate previous financial reports due to accounting irregularities uncovered at its pharmacy division.
 As a result, shares of the company slumped 18 percent.
 On July 12, 2002, SuperValu lost a lawsuit over the use of improper accounting practices regarding the cost of goods sold for at least the previous four years, and paid a $4,000,000 settlement.